 The Default Endpoint is an endpoint defined for adding QoS and other configurations to the endpoint which is resolved from the

 To address of the message context.
-All the configurations such as message format for the endpoint, the method to optimize attachments, and security policies for the endpoint can be specified as in the Address Endpoint.
+All the configurations such as message format for the endpoint, the method to optimize attachments, reliable messaging, security policies for the endpoint can be specified as in the Address Endpoint.
 This endpoint differs from the address endpoint only in the

 URI attribute which will not be present in this endpoint.